Aleister Crowley: Egypt and The Book of the Law

-Kanchenjunga and China: 1905–1906
+Kanchenjunga and China: 1904–1906

-Returning to Boleskine, Crowley came to believe that Mathers was using magic against him, and the relationship between the two broke down.
-On 28 July 1905, Rose gave birth to Crowley's first child, a daughter named Lilith, and Crowley wrote the pornographic Snowdrops from a Curate's Garden to entertain his recuperating wife.
+Upon returning to Boleskine, Crowley came to believe that Mathers was using magic against him, and the relationship between the two broke down.
+On 28 July 1904, Rose gave birth to Crowley's first daughter, Nuit Ma Ahathoor Hecate Sappho Jezebel Lilith, and Crowley wrote the pornographic Snowdrops from a Curate's Garden to entertain his recuperating wife.
 He also founded a publishing company through which to publish his poetry, naming it the Society for the Propagation of Religious Truth in parody of the Society for Promoting Christian Knowledge.
 Among its first publications were Crowley's Collected Works, edited by Ivor Back, an old friend of Crowley's who was both a practicing surgeon and an enthusiast of literature.
 His poetry often received strong reviews (either positive or negative), but never sold well.
 In an attempt to gain more publicity, he issued a reward of £100 for the best essay on his work.
-The winner of this was J. F. C. Fuller, a British Army officer and military historian, whose essay, The Star in the West (1907), heralded Crowley's poetry as some of the greatest ever written.
+The winner of this was J. F. C. Fuller, a British Army officer and military historian, whose essay, "The Star in the West" (1907), heralded Crowley's poetry as some of the greatest ever written.